-- I cut off the tops of my peppers and created a lid which can be baked on top of the filling.
+- I cut off the tops of my peppers and created a lid that can be baked on top of the filling.
 I like the way these look!
 You can also cut the peppers in half from top to bottom and place the pepper halves on their side.
 This will create double the servings for lighter appetites.

 - Place the peppers in a casserole dish where they fit tightly.
 If your peppers are too wobbly in an ordinary baking dish, try a muffin tin or Bundt pan.

-- An additional 15 minutes cooking time uncovered lets any residual moisture evaporate.
+- An additional 15 minutes of cooking time uncovered lets any residual moisture evaporate.
 If desired, this would be the perfect time to add an extra sprinkle of cheese to the top of the peppers.

 - As mentioned above, stuffed peppers are very easy to customize.
 Start with quinoa instead of rice.
 Add some diced bell pepper to the rice mixture.
 Add some minced fresh herbs or pesto!
 Shredded chicken or ground beef would please the meat lovers.

 - Fill your peppers with leftovers from your fridge.
-Save extra taco filling, rice, veggies and make up your own version!
+Save extra taco filling, rice, veggies, and make up your own version!

 This recipe can be found in Around My French Table by Dorie Greenspan.